ShravanTandel/Cake_Walk/README.md

 # Cake_Walk

-**An End to End database focused online food ordering web application which allows users to search, views, order and review their favorite food item**
+**An End to End database focused online food ordering web application which allows users to search, view, order and review their favorite food item**